Nov 23, 2021 • 6 min read

 So, in two steps the user is able to get visual step-by-step navigation between two rooms, which means we have effectively implemented indoor navigation.

-We have put together a demo video that demonstrates all of the features described above.
+We have put together an indoor navigation augmented reality tutorial that demonstrates all of the features described above.
 Seeing the app work as it would for a regular user really puts into perspective how useful augmented reality apps will be for shoppers.
 Check out the video, and see for yourself!

 From official documentation: creating an AR experience depends on being able to construct a coordinate system for placing objects in a virtual 3D world that maps to the real-world position and motion of the device.
 When you run a session configuration, ARKit/ARCore creates a scene coordinate system based on the position and orientation of the device.
 Any objects you create or that the AR session detects are positioned relative to that coordinate system.